Law Firm

 How long do I have to file an injury claim in Cyprus?

-In Cyprus, you have three years from the date of the accident or injury to file an injury claim.
+In Cyprus, you have three years from the date of the car accident or injury to file an injury claim.